chuang76/website-hugo/content/posts/nebula_p4.md

 ## The second attempt

 Let's view the source code again.
 The program is a classical [time-of-check to time-of-use](https://en.wikipedia.org/wiki/Time-of-check_to_time-of-use) (TOCTOU), which is a software bug caused by the race condition.
 Though we don't have the ability to change the internal memory of the program, we can exploit the race condition to trick the Set-UID.
 That is, after passing the verification, and before opening the file, we make the file points to our target file /home/flag10/token.
-Since modern processors run billions of instructions per second, the duration (TOCTOW window) is very short, we need to try it repeatedly.
+Since modern processors run billions of instructions per second, the duration (TOCTOU window) is very short, we need to try it repeatedly.
 To win the race condition, we can design the workflow as follows.

 ```
 1. TTY1: used to keep listening to the port 18211